TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 `<Position> = <Type Code> <Value[]>`

 - `Position` is a number indicating which tick this event is located at.
-- `Type Code` is a bare string (typically one or two characters) which marks the type of event.
+- `Type Code` is a set of characters which indicates the type of event.
-  - Summary of available type codes:
   - `A`: Tempo position anchor
   - `B`: Tempo change
   - `E`: Text event